CSCI - Computer Science/Programming

 CSCI 455 Embedded Systems: Robotics: 3 Credits (3 Lec)

-PREREQUISITE: CSCI 232. () Spring, even years.
+PREREQUISITE: CSCI 232.
+(Spring, even years.)
 The basic tools and techniques of embedded systems using robotics as a platform.
-Student teams will build an autonomous mobile robot, and learn to program it to perform increasingly sophisticated behaviors.
-Besides providing an introduction to autonomous mobile robot technologies, the students also learn key concepts of mechanics, electronics, programming techniques, and systems design and integration
+Student teams learn to program an autonomous robot to perform increasingly sophisticated behaviors.
+Besides introducing autonomous mobile robot technologies, students also learn key concepts of mechanics, electronics, programming techniques, and systems design and integration

 CSCI 460 Operating Systems: 3 Credits (3 Lec)